Field Experience: Sites

 E-mail: pjones@ibiblio.org

 Site description: Who are the patrons at your site?
 The Internet at large - hobbyists, researchers, school children.
-What special skills will be needed/learnt?
+What special skills will be needed/learned?
 UNIX Systems Administration, Database Administration, Digital Curation, Web Programming, Multimedia Design.
 What would the interns like to do? ibiblio can make use of them.

 Tasks: There is much work to be done at and for ibiblio.
 We're looking for motivated, eager students who want to hone their skills while improving the design, functionality and longevity of one of the Internet's largest and longest-lived digital libraries.

-6340 Quadrangle Dr. Suite 200
+6340 Quadrangle Dr., Suite 200

 Chapel Hill, NC 27517